Joe Kelly (pitcher): Personal life

 Kelly's mother, Andrea Valencia, is Mexican-American.
 Earlier in the 2013 season, Kelly was spotted dancing salsa in the outfield.
 He attributed this urge to dance salsa to moves his mother taught him after urging him to take lessons when he was a child.
-Kelly notably wore a charro jacket in celebration of his Mexican heritage to the Dodgers’ championship trip to the White House following the 2020 season, trending on the internet as a meme and leading multiple fans to sell photoshopped pictures of Kelly in front of the Tapatio logo.
+Kelly received a charro jacket in a jersey swap with a mariachi musician in celebration of his Mexican heritage and wore it to the Dodgers' championship trip to the White House following the 2020 season.

-Kelly grew up an Angels fan.
+Although Kelly played baseball as a child, he was not a fan of the sport.
+However, he once stated that he "liked Oakland a lot for a long time", and would later follow the careers of his favorite players.